MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-relationships-understand.md

 3. Any other path, including paths that contain many-to-many relationships.

 The following diagram shows three possible paths that Power BI can take when a filter is applied to the **Source** table and should propagate to the **Target** table.
 Path 1 will be given the highest priority, followed by Path 2, and finally Path 3.
-Notice that filters flow from left to right , from the **Source** table to the **Target** table.
+Notice that filters flow from top to bottom, from the **Source** table to the **Target** table.
 You can select the image to enlarge it.

 [:::image type="content" source="media/desktop-relationships-understand/relationship-precedence-rules.png" alt-text="A diagram showing multiple filter paths and their precedence following the rules above.":::](media/desktop-relationships-understand/relationship-precedence-rules.png)